 Example: Base price $6

-Note: This can be zero, for instance if you are creating a free rate or one that is entirely dependant on other calculations.
+Note: This can be zero, for instance if you are creating a free rate or one that is entirely dependent on other calculations.

 Price per gram is used for calculating a price based on the weight of the order.